 This is a technique I learned working for some of the best chefs in Chicago.
 As a personal chef, it’s important to be creative but even more important to remember that technique is king!
 This is perfect for small private events because it’s a slow forgiving cooking technique.

 I keep it super simple when choosing ingredients for an already perfect cut of steak.
-Today we are going to be working with butter, salt, garlic, and herbs.
+Today, we will be working with butter, salt, garlic, and herbs.

 Starting with butter – there are plenty of types of butter at various prices, textures, and flavors.
-For this get some whole butter from your local grocer, keep it simple and call it a day.
-We are going to brown it and soak it in beefy deliciousness anyway so don’t spend a bunch of money playing around with some gourmet ish because we are going to party hard with it anyway.
+For this, get some whole butter from your local grocer, keep it simple and call it a day.
+We are going to brown it and soak it in beefy deliciousness anyway, so don’t spend a bunch of money playing around with some gourmet dish because we will party hard with it anyway.
 If I am being honest – I buy the one on sale – 2 for $5.
 You can bet on that.

 Again, there are plenty of types of salts.
-Some are smoked, some have $3 million worth of truffles dried up in them, others come from the Himalayas where some poor SOB with a hammer had to forage a glacial rock for you.
+Some are smoked, some have $3 million worth of truffles dried up in them, and others come from the Himalayas, where some poor SOB with a hammer had to forage a glacial rock for you.
 Luckily for you – all you have to do is reach into your cabinet and grab some table salt.
-If you want to be fancy get some Kosher Salt.
+If you want to be fancy, get some Kosher Salt.
 I use kosher salt because I find it’s easiest to get a nice even “Salt Bae” effect when seasoning my meat. ????

 Garlic & Herbs